mutuals-finance/go-mutuals/cmd/dataloaders/README.md

 `sqlc.yaml` must be set up to use sqlc's `sqlc-gen-json` example plugin to generate a JSON manifest file with information about generated queries

 ### Quickstart
-From the go-splitfi root directory, run:
+From the go-mutuals root directory, run:
 ```bash
 make sqlc-generate
 ```